Caribbean Princess: Areas of operation

 Caribbean Princess has undertaken cruises from European ports around the British Isles, northern Europe and the Mediterranean and from North American ports to the Caribbean, New England and Canada.
 The ship in July 2019 left her current home port of Fort Lauderdale, Florida and sailed up to a new home port in New York for cruises to Canada, New England, and Greenland.
 As of 2020, however, the ship sails primarily in the Caribbean.

-Caribbean Princess deployed to Vancouver, British Columbia in May 2025 to start her first-ever Alaska cruise, a 7-day northbound itinerary to Anchorage (Whittier).
+Caribbean Princess deployed to Vancouver, British Columbia in May 2025 to start her first-ever Alaska cruise, a 7-day northbound itinerary to Anchorage.